Sweetwood Creative/Pat Hazell

 Houston, TX 77277

-public performance/concert $1000 - $10000
+public performance/concert $1,000 - $7,000

 Houston Grand Opera

 Houston Grand Opera offers two touring programs serving children: Opera to Go! and Storybook Opera.
 Opera to Go!
 (OTG) delivers high-energy opera to schools, libraries, and community centers in a fully staged, 45-minute performance for grades pre-K through 8.
 Performances are sung in English or English/Spanish.
 OTG brings costumes, sets, and beautiful music to life!
 Shows are available Mondays, Wednesdays, and Fridays.
 Teachers receive a study guide in advance.
 The 2020-21 season features a world-premiere opera, Katie: The Strongest of the Strong, which tells the true story of Kate Sandwina, a strong woman who toured with P.T.
 Barnum and fought for women’s rights in the early 20th century.
 An engaging and enjoyable introduction to opera for young children (pre-K through grade 2), Storybook Opera brings singing storytellers to schools and libraries for 30 minutes of captivating fun with opera-based books!
-English or bilingual programs are available weekdays or weekends by request.
+English or bilingual programs are available on weekdays or weekends by request.
+Photo by Lynn Lane.

-510 Preston St.
+510 Preston Street

-public performance/concert $50 - $1200
+public performance/concert $75 - $1,100

-school performance $50 - $1200
+school performance $75 - $1,100

 Founded in 1913, the Houston Symphony is an internationally recognized orchestra known for its artistic excellence, innovation, and service to the community.
-Each year, the 87 full-time musicians of the Houston Symphony perform more than 250 concerts, recitals, education and community programs and events that impact the lives of more than 300,000 people, including over 80,000 children and students and more than 100,000 who attend performances free of charge.
-In addition to concerts in major performance spaces, the orchestra regularly performs in hospitals, schools, places of worship, and other community centers throughout the city.
+Each year, the 88 full-time musicians of the Houston Symphony perform more than 250 concerts, recitals, education, and community programs and events that impact the lives of more than 400,000 people, including over 97,000 children and students and more than 100,000 who attend performances free of charge.
+In addition to concerts in major performance spaces, the orchestra regularly performs in hospitals, schools, and other community centers throughout the city.
 The Houston Symphony offers a wide variety of programming options that can be customized to meet the diverse needs of its presenters.
 In addition to concerts featuring classical masterpieces and popular programming, the Houston Symphony can perform interactive family concerts, multicultural programs, and engaging educational concerts that are TEKS-aligned.
-Also available for tour are performances of the orchestra's multimedia HD Odyssey film projects: 'The Planets,' 'The Earth,' and the recently completed 'The Cosmos.'
+Also available for the tour are performances of the orchestra's multimedia HD Odyssey film projects: 'The Planets,' 'The Earth,' and the recently completed 'The Cosmos.'
 Photo by Anthony Rathbun.

 615 Louisiana Street, Suite 102